docket.pub

 Funding source: Unknown Action type: Weed abatement

-Counterparty: Gulf States Distributors, Inc., Montgomery, Alabama Funding source: Unknown Action type: Contract award
+Counterparty: ProLogic ITS, LLC Funding source: Unknown Action type: Contract award

 City removes inoperable vehicle as public nuisance

-Abandoned or inoperable vehicles can attract crime, lower neighborhood property values, and create safety hazards.
-The city will remove the vehicle and bill the registered owner for the cost.
+Abandoned or broken-down vehicles can attract crime, reduce property values, and create safety hazards in neighborhoods.
+This action clears the vehicle and passes removal costs to its registered owner.

 Funding source: Unknown Action type: Weed abatement